• Skip to primary navigation

 Leftovers can be stored tightly covered in the refrigerator for 3-4 days.
 Or frozen airtight for 3-4 months.

 To reheat leftovers, first, thaw overnight in the refrigerator if frozen.
-Reheat in the oven covered with some moisture like au jus or beef broth.
+Reheat it in the oven and cover it with moisture, like au jus or beef broth.

 How much ribeye to buy per serving?